-Berkeley supports staff who want to take responsibility for their own career development and we provide numerous resources to help make that happen.
-Here, on the HR website, you will find information on professional development resources focusing on Careers at Berkeley, Managers Resources, and the Wisdom Cafe.
-In the event a layoff action is required, we also provide help to affected employees through Transition Services.
+Berkeley supports staff who want to take responsibility for their own career development, and we provide numerous resources to help make that happen.
+Here, on the HR website, you will find information on professional development resources focusing on Careers at Berkeley, Managers Resources, Lynda.com and the Wisdom Cafe.
+In the event a layoff action is required, we also provide help to affected employees through Transition Services

 What is position control?

-Position control is being implemented effective July 1, 2016 to align staff hiring with the strategic needs and financial resources of the campus, consistent with the process used in faculty hiring.
-All new and replacement staff positions affected by this process will require advance approval from the Chancellor, EVCP, Vice Chancellor, Dean, CFO, or University Librarian (as appropriate depending on the division).
+Position control went into effect July 1, 2016 to align staff hiring with the strategic needs and financial resources of the campus, consistent with the process used in faculty hiring.
+All new and replacement staff positions affected by this process require advance approval from the Chancellor, EVCP, Vice Chancellor, Dean, CFO, or University Librarian (as appropriate depending on the division).
 Position control also adds a level of central review to ensure a strategic approach to workforce management.
 A central team will look at the impact of strategic initiatives, opportunities for lower-cost staffing alternatives that may cross organizational boundaries, and progress toward reducing staffing costs campus-wide.

-Navigating through the next few months will take the collective efforts and creative thinking of everyone involved, so that our efforts are both effective and strategic.
+Navigating through the next couple years will take the collective efforts and creative thinking of everyone involved, so that our efforts are both effective and strategic.
 In addition to reducing cost, we will be focused on positioning Berkeley for a successful future, and addressing emerging needs as they are identified.